 There are plenty of bleachers along the walls for parents to take an air-conditioned break while their kids are entertaining themselves.
 When their pager, designed to look like a circus ticket, lights up and Timothy Q. Mouse speaks, it’s time to join a much shorter line than you remember for Dumbo.

-This is a gentle ride that allows guests of all ages to control with a joystick whether Dumbo goes up or down as it flies in a circle.
+This is a gentle ride that allows guests of all ages to use a joystick to decide whether Dumbo goes up or down as he flies in a circle.
 Each car seats two guests, or maybe one adult and two small children.

 CLICK HERE to read about the Disneyland Park version of this attraction.

 Dumbo the Flying Elephant is a FastPass+ attraction and it is highly recommended that you use it during peak times.

 Accessibility: Guests must transfer from their wheelchair, motorized scooter or ECV to board the attraction vehicle.